 Until the 90s, the court system was still sexist – biased against fathers in parenting disputes, and paternalistic towards women who were not always expected to support themselves when their husbands could pay alimony.
 But it was also a time of flux – by about 2000, the younger judges would consider equal parenting time for fathers, while the older ones were more likely to adhere to outdated concepts that mothers should have primary child custody.

 I remember two early milestones in my family law career where I won victories for Colorado father’s rights:

-- Father Custody.
+- Father Child Custody.
 The first time I won primary custody for a father (the parents lived in different states, so equal parenting was impossible).
 Even though it was clearly the right outcome in that case, it was still somewhat unusual for 20 years ago, hence I still remember it now.

-- Husband Maintenance.
-The first time I won alimony for a husband from his wife.
+- Husband Alimony.
+The first time I won maintenance for a husband from his wife.
 He was a teacher, she was a physician who out-earned him about 4:1.
-And her attorney argued (behind the scenes – didn’t dare say it in court) “he’s a man – he can’t have alimony.”
-How wrong that attorney way – the husband was entitled to the same maintenance as a wife would have received in the same situation.
+And her attorney argued (behind the scenes – didn’t dare say this in court) “he’s a man – he can’t have alimony.”
+How wrong that attorney was – the husband was entitled to the same maintenance as a wife would have received in the same situation.

 Custody Rights For Colorado Dads Established